issaiass/Operationalizing-an-AWS-ML-Project/README.md

 #### EC2 Training

-We selected a g2.2xlarge EC2 Deep Learning Instance because is it has PyTorch installed and we do not need to much processing power too for training.
+We selected a g2.2xlarge EC2 Deep Learning Instance because is it has PyTorch installed and we need a GPU accelerated computing power to train faster.

 ![Sagemaker EC2 Instance](doc/p2/ec2_instance1.PNG "width=80%")